MichaelHoste/xmoto.js/README.md

 * Improve and correct edge creation (slow in webgl/chrome because of lots of tilings but very smooth using canvas.
 In FF this is the opposite, very smooth in WebGL and not-so-smoot in Canvas (but still ok) => wait for 4.0.4.
+* Add debug option for renderer type (wait for 4.0.4)
 * Improve XML levels compatibility => layeroffsets (parallax)

 [and other stuffs](https://github.com/MichaelHoste/xmoto.js/issues)